vonovak/react-native-theme-control/README.md

 You might follow one of the many blog posts for theming React Native apps such as [here](https://blog.logrocket.com/comprehensive-guide-dark-mode-react-native/#dark-mode-react-native-using-context-api) or [here](https://medium.com/@ratebseirawan/react-native-dark-mode-done-right-13f83b39a4ca).
 The approach taken by the guides is to store the application theme in the JavaScript part of your app.
 However, this can easily leave your users with a broken experience because while the React Native views will be rendered correctly, the native views (Alert, Document picker, Date picker, Menu...) will not.

 This package provides a solution to change the application theme so that both react native and native components use the same theme - see the [relevant part of the video](https://youtu.be/NNYQj_T0Sf8?t=73).

+### Expo support

+Changing the theme will work with `expo-dev-client` but recovering the theme upon startup is currently not supported.
+If you want expo support, please [upovote here](https://github.com/vonovak/react-native-theme-control/issues/1).

 ## This Package Is Sponsorware 💰💰💰